DavidSpurlock/DavidSpurlock/README.md

-- 👋 Hi, I’m @DavidSpurlock
+- 👋 I like tacos and chorro's but not flan
-- 👀 I’m interested in ...
+- 👀 I’m interested in "spending 30 minutes a day learning something new"
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning VS suite ffor InfoSec and how to publish web apps Google Developers & GitHub
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Security Gadgets!!!
-- 📫 How to reach me ...
+- 📫 How to reach me on my communication device.

 <!---
 DavidSpurlock/DavidSpurlock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.